RetroDECK/ES-DE/FAQ.md

 ## I see both .bin and .cue files for many of my games, how can I hide the unnecessary files?

 See the question above for a possible solution.
 Another approach would be to hide the game files you don't want to see using the metadata editor.
 Yet another solution which is actually recommended is to convert your games to the .chd format.
 This combines the .bin/.cue files into a single file that is also compressed, leading to space savings.
 A custom systems configuration entry could also be created, but that is not really recommended or required due to the solutions just mentioned.
 The reason why .bin files are included in the first place is that some emulators can launch these files directly, and some users have game collections comprised of such files.
 If the .bin files were filtered out in the bundled configuration, then all these users would have their games removed from within ES-DE next time they upgrade the application.

-## Can I "flatten" directories to not show them as folders inside ES-DE?

-No.

 ## When I hide a game using the metadata editor it's not really getting hidden, is this a bug?